Updated March 9, 2019

 While buying anything from an independent entrepreneurial company can make you “feel good” to support the small business community vs. the big box stores, “feeling good” is not a reason enough to shell over your hard-earned money to any business.
 If buying from the guy or gal in the orange, green or blue smock is the smartest decision for you – by all means – do it!

 But before you rush out to your local home center store and start purchasing the first set of DIY shower wall panels off the shelf you can find, my goal is to give you a more thorough way to make the best decision for you (note – for your reference I have personally sold thousands of different types of wall panels to consumers across the country since the inception of our company in 1977.
+They’ve come a long way from the days of boring white acrylic and fiberglass units.
 I’ve learned a few things along the way I’m looking forward to sharing in this article).

 In this article my goal is to give it to you straight.
 5 reasons you shouldn’t buy DIY shower and tub wall panels from a Home Center and 3 reasons you should (ouch – it hurts me to say that!).
 Let’s dig in.

 5 Reason’s You Shouldn’t Buy DIY Shower and Tub Wall Panels from a Home Center

 (Reason 1) The technical insight of a wall panel specialist vs. a generalist

 Bill was hired 6 weeks ago to work in the building materials department at a local home center.
 He is a super nice guy who even does a bit of handyman work on the side.
 He hasn’t installed any shower wall panels yet – but is thinking about experimenting with them for his Mom’s basement shower.
 While Bill knows a little bit about a lot of home remodeling projects (this is one reason the store hired him) he has no specialized expertise in wall panels.